Specification of bridge steelwork

 - ^ BS EN 1993-2:2006.
 Eurocode 3: Design of steel structures, Steel Bridges.
 BSI

 - ^ 5.0 5.1 5.2 BS EN 1090-1:2009+A1:2011 Execution of steel structures and aluminium structures.
 Requirements for conformity assessment of structural components.
 BSI

 - ^ PD 6705-2:2010+A1:2013.
 Structural use of steel and aluminium.
 Part 2: Recommendations for the execution of steel bridges to BS EN 1090-2.
 BSI

 - ^ BS EN 14399-3:2005.
 High-strength structural bolting for preloading.
 System HR.
 Hexagon bolt and nut assemblies.
 BSI

 - ^ Manual of Contract Documents for Highway Works (MCHW).
 Volume 1: Specification for Highway Works.
 Series 1900 Protection of Steelwork Against Corrosion.
-The Highways Agency
+August 2014, The Stationary Office

 - ^ Manual of Contract Documents for Highway Works (MCHW).
 Volume 2: Notes for Guidance on the Specification for Highway Works.
 Series NG 1900 Protection of Steelwork Against Corrosion.
-The Highways Agency
+August 2014, The Stationary Office

 - ^ 10.0 10.1 10.2 BS EN ISO 9001:2008.
 Quality management systems.
 Requirements.
 BSI